 David has an extensive past of environmental involvement, from working as Executive Director at the Coalition for the Environment, from 1978- 1980, at Missouri Botanical Garden in the 1980s, and with East-West Gateway Council of Governments from 2002-2017, as an Environmental Planner.
 David is in his 17th year as an adjunct Professor at Webster University.
 He continues his involvement through community service, such as volunteering for Operation Clean Stream.
 He is also currently involved with the Meramec River Recreations Association and the Missouri State Parks Foundation on the Route 66 Bridge Committee.
 David enjoys hiking the Ozark Trail, traveling, canoeing and rafting in his free time.
 David joined the Open Space Council Board in May of 2017.
 In 2017 David Wilson was recognized by the St. Louis Section of the American Planning Association with the Dwight Davis Award for Outstanding Service in Planning, especially for his leadership in the Regional Plan for Sustainable Development- OneSTL.
 David also received the William C. Shock Water Conservancy Award from the Open Space Council for his work since 2000 promoting watershed planning and healthy rivers in the St Louis Metropolitan Region.

 Danielle J. Zemmel

-A St. Louis native, Danielle has three main passions: traveling, spending time outdoors, and education.
+A St. Louis native, Danielle has enjoys spending time outdoors and traveling to new places.
 She received a BS in Biology from Truman State University, along with minors in Environmental Studies and Spanish.
-After graduation, she worked first as an intern with the Open Space Council and then as an Administrative Asst. and Program Coordinator.
+After graduation, she worked first as an intern with the Open Space Council and then as an Office Manager.
 Afterwards, she spent a little over two years serving as a middle and high school science teacher in rural Liberia, West Africa with the U.S. Peace Corps.
-She currently is a member of the Liberian Association in Missouri.
-Danielle is pursuing a Masters in Middle School Education at University of Missouri-St. Louis and teaches middle school science.
-Through her position as a Board Member, she hopes to be able to expose students in her district to grow a connection with the environment and an ethic to care for it through OSC’s volunteer conservation programs.
+Danielle currently works in a chemistry lab in the health industry.
 In her free time, Danielle enjoys spending time with her family, running or hiking through any of the beautiful parks in St. Louis, and traveling across the country to explore new open spaces.
 Danielle joined the Open Space Council Board in 2015.